 - Grades, recommendations, and personal interviews.

 Positions are paid, full-time positions for one year.
 Junior fellows are currently paid a gross salary of $3,000.00 per month ($36,000 per year).
 A full benefits package is also provided.

 In order to be considered for the Carnegie Junior Fellowships, you must first be endorsed by Northeastern University.

-To apply, please upload the following materials, minus your letters of recommendation, to Northeastern’s submission form by our internal deadline.
+To apply, please upload the following materials, including your letters of recommendation, to Northeastern’s Internal Fellowships Portal by our internal deadline.

 - A complete application.
 The Carnegie Endowment will be releasing the application on October 15th.
 Please contact the Office of Fellowships at URF@Northeastern.edu for a copy of this document and access to our Northeastern Internal Fellowships Portal.

 - A one-page essay on why you want to become a Carnegie Junior Fellow.